-2.3.52 "Supervisor" means the person appointed by the University to give professional and academic guidance to a student registered for a postgraduate research project under his/her name and to ensure the provision of adequate financial, spatial and infrastructural support for the research project prior to enrolment.

-- 2.3.53 "Supplementary assessment opportunity" means an assessment that supplements the original assessment granted to students.
-Admission to this assessment opportunity is based on the results of the original assessment opportunity. - 2.3.54 "Thesis" means a treatise or a collection of articles or essays, prepared for assessment purposes, which represents a distinct, original contribution to the knowledge of and insight into a field of study, either by the disclosure of new facts or by the exercise of an independent and critical ability, in full compliance with the requirements of a doctorate from the University. - 2.3.55 "Tutorial" means a period of tuition given by a university in addition to normal teaching time and methods.
-It is the teaching of a relatively small group of students by university teaching staff or tutors in a specific module. - 2.3.56 "University" means the University of Johannesburg. - 2.3.57 "Work-integrated learning" means the component of a learning programme that focuses on the application of learning in an authentic learning work-based context under the supervision and/or mentorship of a person/s representing the workplace.
+- students, members of the communities or representatives of the service sector) is required.
+See also work-integrated learning. - 2.3.60 "Special assessment opportunity" means a further assessment opportunity equivalent to the original assessment opportunity aimed at accommodating students who were unable to be assessed in the original assessment opportunity. - 2.3.61 "Study year/semester" means the academic level of the study year/semester of study for which students are registered, e.g. first year, second year or third year, of a particular programme. - 2.3.62 "Summative assessment" is an assessment that contributes to the final mark of a module.
+Summative assessments are assessments "of learning" and may include tests and assignments in any format prescribed.
+The purpose is to evaluate the student's achievement of the outcomes, i.e. establish evidence of learning.
+Summative assessment provides the opportunity for an evaluation to be made.
+All assessments include constructive feedback to the students in order to enhance their learning. - 2.3.63 "Supervisor" means the person appointed by the University to give professional and academic guidance to a student registered for a postgraduate research project under his/her name and to ensure the provision of adequate financial, spatial and infrastructural support for the research project prior to enrolment. - 2.3.64 "Supplementary assessment opportunity" means an assessment that supplements the original assessment granted to students.
+Admission to this assessment opportunity is based on the results of the original assessment opportunity. - 2.3.65 "Student" means a student registered for a qualification or programme, and includes depending on the context a prospective or former student. - 2.3.66 "Thesis" means a treatise or a collection of articles or essays, prepared for assessment purposes, which represents a distinct, original contribution to the knowledge of and insight into a field of study, either by the disclosure of new facts or by the exercise of an independent and critical ability, in full compliance with the requirements of a doctorate from the University. - 2.3.67 "Tutorial for contact students" means a period of tuition given by a university in addition to normal teaching time and methods.
+It is the teaching of a relatively small group of students by university teaching staff or tutors in a specific module. - 2.3.68 "Tutoring for fully online students" in an online environment is the process of facilitating, supporting and enabling student learning online, in a virtual or networked environment in which tutors and students are separated by time and space.
+Online tutors are typically not the online lecturers. - 2.3.69 "University" means the University of Johannesburg. - 2.3.70 "Work-integrated learning" means the component of a learning programme that focuses on the application of learning in an authentic learning work-based context under the supervision and/or mentorship of a person/s representing the workplace.
 It addresses specific competencies identified for the acquisition of a qualification that make the student employable and assist in the development of related personal attributes.
 Workplace/service employees and professional bodies are involved in the assessment of the learning experience together with the University's academic employees.
 See also service learning.